clab/dynet/swig/README.md

 ## Scala Helpers

-The code in `DynetScalaHelpers.scala` provides helper functions and implicit conversions that facilitate using DyNet from Scala.
+The code in `src/main/scala` provides helper functions and implicit conversions that facilitate using DyNet from Scala.

 ## Building